NodeBB/nodebb-english/themes/create.rst

 Templates
 ^^^^^^^^^^^^^^^^^^

 You do not need to redefine all templates for your theme.
-If the template file does not exist in your current theme, NodeBB will inherit templates from the baseTheme that you have defined in your ``theme.json`` (or if undefined, it will inherit from ``nodebb-theme-vanilla``'s templates).
+If the template file does not exist in your current theme, NodeBB will inherit templates from the baseTheme that you have defined in your ``theme.json`` (or if undefined, it will inherit from ``nodebb-theme-persona``'s templates).

 Configuration